krisives/d2s-format/README.md

 The list ends when key `511` (`0x1ff`) is found which is all 9-bits being set.

- matching the `code` from the
+Using the file `ItemStatCost.txt` as a tab-delimited CSV file you can extract the `ID` column which maps to the 9-bit keys.
+The columns `Save Bits` and `Param Bits` describe how large the mod is.

-`ItemStatCost.txt` file.
-The value is N bits described by the `Save Bits` and `Param Bits` fields of the text file.
+The only exception is min-max style modifiers which use the next row in the CSV to store the "max" portion of the mod.
+The bit sizes of these two can be different and you should sum them to get the total size.

 #### Runeword